-The information gained from the exit interview is used to assess the pros and cons of their actions and decide on what to change, improve, or let it remain as it is.
+The information gained is used to assess the pros and cons of their actions and decide on what to change, improve, or let it remain as it is.

-Moreover, the results are used to reduce member, student, or employee turnover, the high costs related to turnover and increase engagement and productivity.
-Every organization customizes the exit interview as per their requirements to gain the best know-how.
+Moreover, the results are used to reduce member, student, or employee turnover, the high costs related to turnover, and increase engagement and productivity.
+Every organization customizes it as per their requirements to gain the best know-how.

 #1.
 Perception of the person leaving

-The objective of the exit interview is to gain an honest opinion and invaluable information about how an employee on the verge of leaving views of your company and why does he want to leave it.
+The objective is to gain an honest opinion and invaluable information about how an individual on the verge of leaving views of your company and why does he want to leave it.